Negative moment of inertia and rotational instability of gluon plasma: Angular momentum and moment of inertia

+at the boundary is non-relativistic, $v_R^2 \ll 1$, thus ensuring that the rotating system respects the causality bound, $-1 < v_R < 1$.
+It is important to notice that for rotating quantum fields, two possible extreme types of vacua have been considered in the literature: the nonrotating (Vilenkin) vacuum~\cite{Vilenkin:1980zv} and the rotating (Iyer) vacuum~\cite{Iyer:1982ah}.
+For a causally rotating vacuum, these vacua are identical and, therefore, a thermodynamic system built over these vacua has the same physical properties ({\it e.g.}, phase diagram or thermodynamic instabilities) in all frames~\cite{Ambrus_2015lfr}.

-As we work with a large system size, $R \sim \mbox{(a few) fm}$, the condition of the slowness of rotation also requires that the angular velocity should be much smaller than the intrinsic QCD energy scale, $\Omega \ll \Lambda_{\mathrm{QCD}}$.
-Moreover, in the whole range of temperatures in our work, $T \simeq (1.0 \sim 2.0) T_c$, the boundary effects can also be neglected because the spatial thermal correlation lengths in the strongly interacting gluonic plasma at $T \gtrsim T_c$ are of the order of $\Lambda_{\mathrm{QCD}}^{-1}$ or shorter, while below $T_c$ the correlations are governed by the glueball masses $M_{0^{++}} = 1.653(26) \, \mathrm{GeV}$~\cite{Athenodorou_2020ani} which correspond to even shorter correlation lengths.
+As we work with a large system size, $R \sim \mbox{(a few) fm}$, the condition of the slowness of rotation implies also that the angular velocity is much smaller than the intrinsic QCD energy scale, $\Omega \ll \Lambda_{\mathrm{QCD}}$.
+Moreover, in the whole range of temperatures in our work, $T \simeq (1.0 \sim 2.0) T_c$, the boundary effects can also be neglected because the spatial thermal correlation lengths in the strongly interacting gluonic plasma at $T \gtrsim T_c$ are of the order of $\Lambda_{\mathrm{QCD}}^{-1}$ or shorter.
+In contrast, below $T_c$, the correlations are governed by the glueball masses, which correspond to even shorter correlation lengths, e.g. $M_{0^{++}} = 1.653(26) \, \mathrm{GeV}$~\cite{Athenodorou_2020ani}.
 These physical conditions (system size $R$, temperature range $T$, and rotational frequency range $\Omega$) correspond to physical conditions of vortical plasma created at RHIC in noncentral relativistic heavy-ion collisions~\cite{STAR_2017ckg}.